-A 100-foot bulk roll of film should fill up typically around 18 rolls of film containing 36 frames each.
-Based on the film you will probably save 20%-30%.
+A 100 foot roll of film will load approximately 18 rolls of film with 36 frames each.
+Based on the film stock you are likely to save 20%-30%.

-Bear in mind that you are limited to 100-foot rolls of black and white film.
-This is because black & white film is less difficult and less expensive to process yourself.
+Bear in mind that you’re limited to bulk rolls of black & white film.
+This is due to the fact black and white film is less difficult and cheaper to process yourself.

 Home Developing and Scanning

 All film can be processed at home.
-It's an intelligent option to lower your costs so you can use more film with your Fujica MPF 105X.
+In fact it’s a very good option to cut costs so that you can shoot more film with your Fujica MPF 105X.

 Black & white film is significantly easier to process.
 Developer temperature and development times are not as vital to get correct with black and white film as temperatures and time are for color negative or transparency film.